webdigga/7-skills-tutoring/src/articles/ways-to-evidence-a01-a04-skills-in-economics.md

 <img src="/_includes/static/img/a04.avif" alt="A04 - Evaluation" title="A04 - Evaluation" class="Centre" width="1050px" height="259px" loading="lazy"/>

 \* Note: 1.)
 A02+A03 = contextual analysis.
 A02+A04 = contextual evaluation.
 2.)
-There is obvious overlap between the A0s - e.g. A01 Knowledge and Understanding would be demonstrated through A03 Analysis; fully developed A04 Evaluation will be analytical, therefore showing A03 Analysis.
+There is obvious overlap between the A0s - e.g. A01 Knowledge and Understanding could be demonstrated through A03 Analysis; fully developed A04 Evaluation will be analytical, therefore showing A03 Analysis.